 - With firm gestures, push down on the body of the vehicle and bounce the vehicle up and down 3 to 4 times

 - When releasing the vehicle observe the reaction.
 If the bouncing ceases within one rise and fall after stopping the shocks are working properly.
 When the vehicle continues to bounce repeatedly the shocks are more than likely worn.

 - Trans Tech Auto & Truck suggests that the shocks be inspected with a flashlight.
 The wheels may need to be turned to provide access when kneeled down to see them.
-Using the flashlight one should inspect the shocks to see if liquid is present.
-If liquid is present it may indicate that hydraulic fluid is leaking through faulty seals and most likely needs to be replaced.
+Using the flashlight one should inspect the shocks to see if the liquid is present.
+If the liquid is present it may indicate that hydraulic fluid is leaking through faulty seals and most likely needs to be replaced.

 How does my vehicle’s suspension system work?

-If the roads of around the Colorado Springs area were perfectly level, a suspension system in your car or truck would not be required.
-But as we all know, the roads around the Colorado Springs are anything but level.
+If the roads around the Colorado Springs area were perfectly level, a suspension system in your car or truck would not be required.
+But as we all know, the roads around Colorado Springs are anything but level.
 Even the various highways around the Colorado Springs area have divots and bumps that when interacting with the wheels can result in the vehicle being jogged up and down.
 Void of a suspension system the bumps would directly impact the vehicle’s frame.
 The wheels of the vehicle would lose connection with the street and slam back onto the street surface, leaving the vehicle’s occupants with a ride similar to riding in a toy wagon.
 But fortunately, the suspension system of a vehicle moves the vehicle smoothly forward while the tires follow the bumps in the road.